Essential Mortgage Statistics to Be Aware Of

 (Statista)

 While a big increase in total mortgage debt may seem like a bad thing, it’s in fact a sign of a recovering economy.
-For years, mortgage debt statistics showed a fall due to industry stagnation after 2008’s financial meltdown.
+For years, mortgage debts showed a fall due to industry stagnation after 2008’s financial meltdown.
 Rising mortgage debt, especially on new mortgage loans, indicates that the economy is finally recovering and that people increasingly believe it’s safe to invest in a house.

 Americans have over $21.1 trillion in homeowner equity.